Busting holiday season job search myths

 #1 EVERYONE IS OFF

 As we live in increasingly diverse communities we should be aware of cultures and countries which follow other holidays and may be working completely normally.
-Some employees with different cultural backgrounds do not observe Christmas, or prefer to take time off at alternative times of the year.
+Some employees with different cultural backgrounds do not observe Christmas or prefer to take time off at alternative times of the year.
 Increasingly employees also ask to take time off at non-peak times when it’s easier and cheaper to travel, especially those without children.
-This year people are also being discouraged from travelling and may postpone their vacations.
-So it’s no longer an across the board assumption that everyone will be off work.
+So it’s no longer an across-the-board assumption that everyone will be off work.

 #3 NEXT YEAR’S PLAN IS MADE IN JANUARY

-Frequently the hiring plan and budget approval for the next financial year is established in Q4 of the current year.
+Frequently the hiring plan and budget approval for the next financial year are established in Q4 of the current year.
 Jacqui Poindexter, Master Executive Resume writer suggests:

 “Submitting your resume during this time will certainly gain you better pole position to replace those who may be at the end of their race.
 Why wait until after the first of the year, when management is making those decisions now?”

 #4 NO ONE WILL CONTACT ME